c-ngai/KirbyNightmareInDreamLand/README.txt

  - slide sometimes happens without changing the pose into sliding
  - sometimes movement just softlocks in position or onto float, it is unclear but we are working on finding the source and fixing it
  - pressing z repeatedly and up while kirby is floating sometimes softlocks it into postion
- - He sometimes also falls off screen past waterfall and cannot be recovered because of our buggy restart so the program must be rerun

  Level Loading:
  - restart is currently completely broken after implementing a level loader and an object manager in this game